loreanvictor/tmplr/README.md

 > to?:
 >   <expression>
 > ```
-Will fetch the contents of given repository and copy them into specified folder.
+Copies contents of given repository into specified folder.
 If destination is not specified, will copy into the same folder as the running recipe.
-Accepts the same sources as `tmplr` command itself (basically runs [degit](https://github.com/Rich-Harris/degit)).
+Accepts the same sources as `tmplr` command.
 ```yml
 steps:
   - degit: user/repo